jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

 (4) An accredited body that fails to supply an annual report in accordance with this section commits an offence and is liable on conviction to a fine not exceeding $50,000.

 ### 52 FMA must publish plan relating to auditor regulation and oversight
-(1) The FMA must, before the start of each financial year, publish on an Internet site maintained by or on behalf of the FMA a plan relating to its intentions in relation to auditor regulation and oversight under this Act.
+(1) The FMA must, at least once every 4 years, publish on an Internet site maintained by or on behalf of the FMA a plan relating to its intentions in relation to auditor regulation and oversight under this Act.
-(2) The plan must relate to the forthcoming financial year and 2 or more further financial years.
+(2) The plan must relate to the forthcoming financial year and 3 or more further financial years.
 (3) The plan must describe, in relation to auditor regulation and oversight,— (a) the specific impacts, outcomes, or objectives that the FMA seeks to achieve or contribute to; and (b) the ways in which the FMA expects accredited bodies to contribute to those impacts, outcomes, or objectives; and (c) how the FMA proposes to monitor accredited bodies under section 54.
-(4) In this section and section 55, financial year means a financial year of the FMA.
+(4) In this section, financial year means a financial year of the FMA.

 ### 53 Publication of policies
 The FMA must publish on an Internet site maintained by or on behalf of the FMA its policies in relation to how it acts, or proposes to act,—